satwikpadhy/cdc-upsert/README.md

-This project enables us to upsert incoming data to an postgres table.
+This project enables us to upsert incoming data to a postgres table.

 The table must have an column named "op" and the file with incoming changes also needs to have the column "op" Different values for op mean the following: